 Something about… Mount Aso

 Mount Aso is the largest active volcano in Japan and is among the largest in the world.
 The volcano is located in the heart of Kyushu, at a height of 1,592 meters.
-If you look for Mount Aso on Google Map, the caldera of Mount Aso covers a fairly large area with a circumference of over120 kilometers long.
+If you look for Mount Aso on Google Maps, the caldera of Mount Aso covers a fairly large area with a circumference of over 120 kilometers long.
 Since it’s an active volcano, civil infrastructure is built around the caldera, giving the volcano an untouched beauty.